cbanicki/dselivanov.github.io/_posts/2016-01-09-fast-parallel-async-adagrad.md

   }
 };
 {% endhighlight %}
 As you can see, it is very similar to example form RcppParallel site.
-One diffrence - it has side-effects.
+One difference - it has side-effects.
 By calling `partial_fit` it modifies internal state of the input instance of `GloveFit` class (which actually contains our GloVe model).

-Now lets write `GloveFitter` class, which will be callable from R via `Rcpp-modules`.
+Now lets write `GloveFitter` class which will be callable from R via `Rcpp-modules`.
 It will act as interface for fitting our model and take all input model parameters such as vocabulary size, desired word vectors size, initial AdaGrad learning rate, etc. Also we want to track cost between iterations and want to be able to perform some early stopping strategy between SGD iterations.
 For that purpose we keep our model in C++ class, so we can modify it "in place" at each SGD iteration (which can be problematic in R)

 {% highlight cpp %}
 class GloveFitter {